The network for all concerned with researching social responsibility

 Call for contributions

-Contributions are invited from anyone who has a perspective on any aspect of this topic or any proposals for managing this new environment.
+We look forward therefore to receiving your contributions.
+Contributions are invited from anyone who has a perspective on any aspect of this topic or any proposal for managing this new environment.
 It is expected that contributions will be 6000 – 12000 words in length.
 As quality is essential then all contributions will be reviewed prior to acceptance.
 Theoretical or speculative contributions are welcome along with empirical contributions.

 All communications to the editors: